 This is my own enlightenment however, not yours.

 It is also a stone derived enlightenment, so may be very different to others.

 Best read the manual.

 There is something so entirely singular about staring at a block of stone and having it stare back at you.
-You need to carve each other.
+You are about to carve each other.

 It is not steel or clay.
 You cannot cut and weld, you cannot add.
 You cannot change your mind.

 You cannot take something from elsewhere and offer it.
 It doesn't want it.
-It has been silent inside a mountain for 60 million years and may have only recently seen the light of day.
+It has been silent inside a mountain for 60 million years and has only recently seen the light of day.

 You can only subtract what is does not need.

 It only needs you.